Subanana vs Rev (2026): A Documentation-Based Comparison

 - Pick Rev if your work is English-heavy or English+Spanish, you need human-verified transcription for accuracy-critical projects (legal, broadcast, healthcare), HIPAA / CJIS compliance is required, or you have very high monthly transcription volume per user (5,000-10,000 min/seat).

-- Pick Subanana if any meaningful portion of your work is Cantonese / Mandarin / mixed Asian languages, you run live multilingual events with audience-facing captions, you want user-selectable LLMs for meeting summaries, or you're a team of 3+ where per-workspace pricing scales better.
+- Pick Subanana if a meaningful portion of your work is multilingual, code-switched, or Asian-language audio, you run live multilingual events with audience-facing captions, you want user-selectable LLMs for meeting summaries, or you're a team of 3+ where per-workspace pricing scales better.

 Pricing snapshot (May 2026)